mohitjain/mohitjain/_posts/2012-12-16-3-defining-models-in-backbone-js-learning-backbone-js.md

 person  // printing that object. -> Notice output of this.

 // 1.
 We have access to attributes,
 // 2.
-We have access to functins,
+We have access to functions,
 // 3.
-We have access to changed object, which helps us to check if object has been changed or not.
+We have access to changed object, which helps us to check if the object has been changed or not.
 // 4.
 If something has been changed then backbone will announce that thing and
 // 5. we can hook into that to update DOM or do other cool things.